bitcoinops/bitcoinops.github.io/_topics/en/op_checksigfromstack.md

       [OP_CHECKTEMPLATEVERIFY][topic op_checktemplateverify].
-      Additionally, `OP_CSFS` would allow the creation of [covenants][topic covenants] that restrict the way in which a set of bitcoins may be spent---for example, a vault may restrict its spending transaction to a small set of acceptable scriptPubKeys to limit the risk of theft.
+      Additionally, `OP_CSFS` would allow the creation of [covenants][topic covenants] that restrict the way in which a set of bitcoins may be spent---for example, a [vault][topic vaults] may restrict its spending transaction to a small set of acceptable scriptPubKeys to limit the risk of theft.